mattchoinski/style/README.md

 style
 =====

-This is a responsive style sheet used in my personal projects.
-It was inspired by [Twitter Bootstrap](http://twitter.github.com/bootstrap/).
+This is a project inspired by [Twitter Bootstrap](http://getbootstrap.com/).

+This responsive style sheet, along with the related HTML document structure, provides a simpler way to quickly and effectively create front-ends for web applications.